julio-cfa/julio-cfa.github.io/_programming/an-introduction-to-c-pointers.md

 }
 ```

 Here, we are defining an `int` called `my_number`.
-Then, we assign `10` to `my_number`.
+Then, we assign the value `10` to `my_number`.
 This value has to live somewhere in memory, and that location has an address.
 The exact address is decided by the program at runtime, so it will vary from execution to execution.

 To store a variable's address and then access the value at that address, we can use a pointer.
 In short, a pointer is a variable whose value is a memory address.
-Let's take a look at this in practice:
+Let's see an example:

 ```c
 #include <stdio.h>